-So yeah, before I was even done with my first coffee and had time to take a shower, I was already really, REALLY annoyed.
+Before I was even done with my first coffee, I was already really, REALLY annoyed.

 Those who know me will understand how I HAD to do something about it.
 So here’s my reaction to David’s Wolfe’s video for “21 Lessons Life Taught me” :